starknet-io/starknet.js/www/versioned_docs/version-4.22.0/guides/connect_network.md

 ### Specific RPC methods

 For example, if you want to read the events recorded in a range of blocks, you need to use a method available from a RPC node.
-The class `RpcProvider` is available for this case :
+The class `RpcProvider` is available for this case:

 ```typescript
 import { RpcProvider } from "starknet";